-Considering the above role, the following strategies are then proposed:
+In consideration of the above role, the following strategies are then proposed:

-- Strategy 1: Key Sector Focus - Strategy 2: Land Identification and Development - Strategy 3: Nurturing the Informal Economy - Strategy 4: Business Retention and Investment Promotion - Strategy 5: Drive the Implementation of Catalytic Projects
+- Strategy 1: Key Sector Focus - o Strategy 2: Land Identification and Development - Strategy 3: Nurturing the Informal Economy - o Strategy 4: Business Retention and Investment Promotion - Strategy 5: Drive the Implementation of Catalytic Projects

 The above vision then confirms the role of the Municipality as facilitator of economic development and, it is then assumed, the more specific role of facilitating access for women to economic opportunities leading to economic empowerment.
 Although the LED Strategy at the time did not have a Women's Economic Empowerment focus it is then important that this focus be integrated in future revision of the LED strategy.

-4. THE POLICY AND STRATEGY ENVIRONMENT
+5. THE POLICY AND STRATEGY ENVIRONMENT